Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase II: Quarantine Time

 \subsubsection{StayHomeSafe}

-Moreover, the combination of smartphone applications and wearables have been used in Hong Kong.
-These are the StayHomeSafe application\cite{HongKong2020} and a wristband.
-Quarantine arrivals at the airport will be given a wristband that has a specific QR code.
-Then, whenever the users arrive at home, they can pair both application and wristband together in a short time in order to set the quarantine location with the advantage of geofencing technology used by the application \cite{kupper2011geofencing}.
+StayHomeSafe application is considered as a combination of smartphone applications and wearable devices \cite{HongKong2020}.
+It has been implemented in Hong Kong where new arrivals at the airports are given a wristband that can be paired with a smartphone in order to set the quarantine location with the advantage of geofencing technology used by the application \cite{kupper2011geofencing}.